Skip to navigation Skip to content

 Resend correspondence + Read more ...

-Each new bundle of redacted and cleaned documents (relating to only one claim) must be attached to an email and sent back to MCRS.
+Attach each new bundle of redacted and cleaned documents (relating to only one claim) to the claim:

 • Body: Redacted document cleaned for privacy returned to MCRS for storage.
 Processing of the documents has already occurred